| Title: | Lifeguard |

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 The statements below are intended to describe the general nature and level of work being performed by individual(s) assigned to this position.
-They are not intended to be an exhaustive list of all responsibilities, duties and skills required of personnel so classified in this position.
-The position description is subject to change by the city as the needs of the city and requirements of the position change.
+They are not intended to be an exhaustive list of all responsibilities, duties, and skills required of personnel so classified in this position.
+The position description is subject to change by the city as the city's needs and the position's requirements change.

-• Know and review all CPR and water rescue techniques and remain test ready at all times; must remain watchful and alert at all times.
+- Know and review all CPR and water rescue techniques, and remain test-ready at all times; must remain watchful and alert.

-• Work all programs as assigned; be on stand and complete all preparatory items before start of shift
+- Work all programs as assigned; be on stand and complete all preparatory items before the start of the shift

-• Wear City guard shirt while on duty; maintain neat and well-groomed appearance with hair pulled back
+- Wear a City guard shirt while on duty; maintain a neat and well-groomed appearance with hair pulled back

-• Responsible for completing all required forms, requests, and records timely, and submit them to the proper office staff
+- Responsible for completing all required forms, requests, and records in a timely manner and submitting them to the proper office staff

-• Responsible for regular and timely attendance to work
+- Responsible for regular and timely attendance at work

 Specialized Skills Required